 He's described his Father John Misty persona as a “sarcastic Michael Buble”, and while that's certainly underselling his abilities, there's an undeniable dry wit that permeates his unusually cerebral lyrics.
 His first album as Father John Misty, 2012's Fear Fun, is a major change in direction from his early solo albums that incorporates folk, blues, jazz and all manner of Americana, while the lyrics address everything from a hedonistic lifestyle to the existence of God, all delivered with what has become a trademark mixture of self-deprecation and black humour.

 In the time that passed between Fear Fun and its follow-up, I Love You, Honeybear, Tillman met and then married his wife, and while the title itself is undoubtedly meant sarcastically (he says he has never called his wife 'Honeybear'), the album is a very real attempt to address the subject of falling in love in a serious way, while still being self-aware enough to avoid cliché in doing so.
 The descriptions of sex on its title track are a case in point; graphic and unseductive, but also refreshingly honest and not entirely without romance.

-You can find the video for 'Pure Comedy' below, beneath that we've picked out five key moments on Josh Tillman's musical journey so far...
+As he returns with God's Favourite Customer, we've picked out five key moments on Josh Tillman's musical journey so far...